-Understanding what's important to our customers is key to our long-term success.
+Understanding what's important to Aviva's customers is key to our long-term success.

-- The Board receives regular reporting on customer experience, customer journeys, customer services levels and outcomes and customer related strategic initiatives. - The Board closely monitors customer metrics and engages with the leadership team to understand the issues if performance does not meet customers' expectations.
-The IWR parent entity, Aviva Life Holdings Limited ("UKLH"), is supported by a Conduct Committee that is responsible for appropriate conduct focused culture and fair value.
-The Board can escalate. via its parent entity Aviva Life Services UK Limited, any matter it feels necessary to the UKLH Conduct Committee for further scrutiny.
+- The Board received regular reporting on customer experience, customer journeys, customer services levels and outcomes and customer related strategic initiatives. - The Group Board attended showcases in IWR during the Board strategy offsite meeting focusing on the Wealth and Health apps. - The Board closely monitors customer metrics and engages with the leadership team to understand the issues if performance does not meet customers' expectations.
+The Company is supported by the Aviva Life Holdings UK Limited ('UKLH') Conduct Committee to enable it to monitor customer metrics, the Board can escalate any matter it feels necessary to the UKLH Conduct Committee for further scrutiny.